Risk Factors Dashboard

 Item 1A.
 RISK FACTORS

 There are a number of risks and uncertainties that may affect the Company's business, results of operations, and financial condition.
 These risks and uncertainties could cause future results to differ from past performance or expected results, including results described in statements elsewhere in this report that constitute "forward-looking statements" under the Private Securities Litigation Reform Act of 1995.
 Additional risks and uncertainties not presently known to the Company or currently believed to be immaterial also may adversely impact the Company's business.
 Should any risks or uncertainties develop into actual events, these developments could have material adverse effects on the Company's business, financial condition, and results of operations.
-These risks and uncertainties, which the Company considers to be most relevant to specific business activities, include, but are not limited to, the following.
+These risks and uncertainties, which the Company considers to be most relevant to specific business activities, include, but are not limited to, the factors identified below.
 Additional risks and uncertainties that may affect the Company's business, results of operations, and financial condition are discussed elsewhere in this report, including in Item 7.
-"Management's Discussion and Analysis of Financial Condition and Results of Operations" under the headings "Forward-Looking Statements," "Seasonality," and "Outlook for Fiscal 2024" and Item 7A.
+"Management's Discussion and Analysis of Financial Condition and Results of Operations" under the headings "Forward-Looking Statements," "Seasonality," and "Outlook for Fiscal 2026" and Item 7A.
 "Quantitative and Qualitative Disclosures about Market Risk."

 Risks related to our business and industry